Searches for Long-Lived Particles at the Future FCC-ee: Theoretical Landscape

 where the ALP couplings to both gluons and quarks contribute via

 The function $B_1$ behaves as $B_1(4m_q^2/m_a^2)\approx 1$ for $m_q\ll m_a$ and $B_1(4m_q^2/m_a^2)\approx -m_a^2/(12m_q^2)$ for $m_q\gg m_a$.
 The explicit form of $B_1$ is given in e.g.~\cite{Bauer:2017ris}.
 For light ALPs, $m_a \ll \Lambda_{\text{QCD}}$, the decay into three pions may be kinematically accessible, with a decay rate which is given in~\cite{Bauer:2017ris,Bauer:2020jbp}.
+However, it is worth noting that the FCC-ee program as currently envisioned will not be able to produce significant numbers of ALPs that are heavy enough to decay in two top quarks, due to the high center of mass energy that would be required.
 Depending on their lifetime, ALPs can decay promptly at the interaction point or they may decay after having travelled a certain distance inside the detector.

 At FCC-ee, all combinations of ALP production modes with visible and invisible decay modes can be investigated~\cite{Bauer:2018uxu,Knapen:2021svn}.
 While many processes, in particular exotic Higgs decays, depend on two independent couplings, under certain assumptions a few processes only depend on a single coupling parameter.
-For example: $e^+ e^- \to \gamma a \to 3 \gamma$ and $e^+ e^- \to Z a \to Z \gamma \gamma$ only depend on the ALP-photon coupling $c_{\gamma \gamma}$ when it is assumed that both the ALP-photon and the ALP-photon-$Z$ couplings originate from the ALP coupling to either $SU(2)_L$ or $U(1)$ gauge bosons before EW symmetry breaking.
+For example, the $e^+ e^- \to \gamma a \to 3 \gamma$ and $e^+ e^- \to Z a \to Z \gamma \gamma$ processes only depend on the ALP-photon coupling $c_{\gamma \gamma}$ when it is assumed that both the ALP-photon and the ALP-photon-$Z$ couplings originate from the ALP coupling to either $SU(2)_L$ or $U(1)$ gauge bosons before EW symmetry breaking.
 If the ALP only couples to $U(1)$ gauge bosons, then $c_{\gamma Z} = -s_w^2 c_{\gamma \gamma}$.
-In this case, Fig.~\ref{fig:ALPSensitivity_3gamma} shows the projected sensitivity of FCC-ee on $c_{\gamma \gamma}$ using the $e^+ e^- \to \gamma a \to 3 \gamma$ channel~\cite{Bauer:2018uxu}.
+In this case, Figure~\ref{fig:ALPSensitivity_3gamma} shows the projected sensitivity of FCC-ee to $c_{\gamma \gamma}$ using the $e^+ e^- \to \gamma a \to 3 \gamma$ channel~\cite{Bauer:2018uxu}.
 This analysis assumes at least four signal events and combines the $Z$-pole run with runs at $\sqrt{s} = 2m_W$ and $\sqrt{s} = 250\,$ GeV.
 Further details are provided in~\cite{Bauer:2018uxu}.
 Another process that depends only on a single coupling is $e^+ e^- \to \gamma a \to \gamma \ell^+ \ell^-$ when the ALP-photon and the ALP-photon-$Z$ couplings are induced via a loop of leptons.
 In this case,